quicwg/base-drafts/draft-ietf-quic-transport.md

 In response to an apparent migration, endpoints MUST validate the previously active path using a PATH_CHALLENGE frame.
 This induces the sending of new packets on that path.
-If the path is no longer viable, the validation attempt will time out and fail; if the path is viable, but no longer desired, the validation will succeed, but only results in probing packets being sent on the path.
+If the path is no longer viable, the validation attempt will time out and fail; if the path is viable but no longer desired, the validation will succeed but only results in probing packets being sent on the path.

 An endpoint that receives a PATH_CHALLENGE on an active path SHOULD send a